Logo for Vibrationdamage.com

 PPV = K(SD)-b

 produces a line, whose slope value, -b, is generally related to the type of soil or rock through which the vibration moves.
-Note that the b exponent in this case in not the same one referred to above, which characterizes the dependence of the vibration velocity on charge weight; this one indicates the attenuation of the vibration velocity with distance.
+Note that the b exponent in this case in not the same one referred to above, which characterizes the dependence of the vibration velocity on charge weight; this one indicates the attenuation of the ground vibration peak particle velocity with distance.

 Very soft soils or soft rock produce values of b up to about 1.8; harder soils or rock produce values of b as low as about 1.0, although b may be even lower in certain locales, especially in the U.S. state of Florida.[13]
 The higher the value of b, the more the vibration dissipates with increasing distance.
 In most calculations of vibration velocity using the blasting PPV equation, where the specific value of b is unknown, it is usually assumed to have a value of 1.6, although that assumption is not always realized in real-life blasting.[14]
 The K constant is often referred to as a "confinement factor" and typically takes values from 20 to 250, with the average K value about 150 (in U.S. units).
 Highly confined blasts can have K values over 600.[14]